nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 specific structures when designing the GUI.
 * We also had to spend time searching CSS format in order to tweak the GUI to meet our requirements.
 * Thinking how to design the structure of our application based on existing AB3 structure to make it follow Object-oriented programming.
+* Making use of a new library to export PDF files.

 ### Effort required

+As a result, the development of this application required a significant amount of effort due to the challenges mentioned above where we have to:

+* Debugging and looking up on both Java and JavaFX documentations.
+* Researching on the usage of the new library (PDFBox).
+* Reading on guides such as tweaking the GUI to fulfil our requirements and an overall better user experience (Drag-and-Drop/CSS).

 ### Achievements

+We were able to produce a complete application that fulfills our user requirements as well as overcame the challenges we have faced.
+With MATHUTORING, private Math tuition teachers can:

+* Manage student contact details and track their performance with task and score records.
+* View score charts and statistics to easily evaluate student progress.
+* Generate PDF reports containing a student's tasks and scores for easy sharing.
+* Export and import data to easily transfer to a new device.

 --------------------------------------------------------------------------------------------------------------------